Trumps had role in fraud scheme, Allen Weisselberg testifies at company's trial

 "No," Weisselberg replied.

 Later, Futerfas asked, "Aside from family members, you were among the most trusted people they knew.
-Is that correct?"
+Is that right?"

 "Correct," Weisselberg replied.